Wai-Playground/waifcord/README.md

 ## 📝 Todo

 - Long Term Memory storage using Redis & Vector Search module. ❌
-- Tool Usage ➖ In Testing
+- Tool Usage ➖ In Testing/Disabled*
 - Character Memory ➖ In Testing

-- Refactor some chunks of the code.
+### Tools*
+Tools don't work well with multiple characters at the moment so it has been disabled.
+Might have to abandon the tool angle as I originally planned this to be have a multiple character feature instead of a multi agent one.

 ## Tips & Tricks

+### GPT-4 vs GPT-4-Turbo
 I learned that gpt-4-turbo doesn't really do well with roleplays as well as gpt-4.
 It seems to talk 'like' the character but not 'as' the character.
 I encourage you to play around with the prompts and engage with me in Discord if you find ways to make it talk more natural.
 I imagine this is due to certain character dialogues being removed from the training data?